OpenEvalProject/evals/manuscripts/elife-89795/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/89795/elife-89795-fig5-v1.jpg)

-**Figure 5.:** 2+ responses of Gr28b.c gustatory receptor neurons (GRNs) to select bitter compounds requires Gr28b.a or Gr28b.c.(A) Diagram of Ca2+ imaging experimental set up.
+**Figure 5.:** (A) Diagram of Ca2+ imaging experimental set up.
 (B) Representative still images of Ca2+ response in the Gr28b.c expressing GRN of the TOG.
 Ca2+ responses of the Gr28b.c GRNs upon stimulation with indicated ligands. ΔF indicates the changes in fluorescence light intensity of the cell body after ligand application.
 (C, D) Representative traces (C) and quantified Ca2+ responses (D) of the Gr28b.c GRNs after stimulation with indicated ligands.
-Fly genotype: w.
-Each bar represents the mean ± SEM of Ca1118; Gr28b.c-GAL4/UAS-GCaMP6m2+ imaging with 12–16 larvae.
+Fly genotype: w1118; Gr28b.c-GAL4/UAS-GCaMP6m.
+Each bar represents the mean ± SEM of Ca2+ imaging with 12–16 larvae.
 Asterisks indicate a significant difference between carrier (water) and indicated ligands (two-tailed, Mann–Whitney U test, ***p<0.001, ns, not significant).
 (E) Neurons of larvae lacking the Gr28 genes exhibit significantly reduced responses to denatonium and quinine.
 Gr28b.c-expressing GRNs in the TOG of Gr28 mutant larvae (ΔGr28) have significantly reduced Ca2+ responses to denatonium and quinine but not to lobeline or caffeine when compared to Gr28b.c-expressing GRNs of wild-type controls.
-Larvae genotypes: Gr28 control (black bar): +w control (white bar): 1118; Gr28b.c-GAL4/UAS-GCaMP6m. ΔGr28w.
+Larvae genotypes: Gr28+ control (black bar): w1118; Gr28b.c-GAL4/UAS-GCaMP6m. ΔGr28 control (white bar): w1118; ΔGr28 Gr28b.c-GAL4/ΔGr28 UAS-GCaMP6m.
 Each bar represents the mean ± SEM with 13–16 larvae.
-Asterisks indicate a significant difference between 1118; ΔGr28 Gr28b.c-GAL4/ΔGr28 UAS-GCaMP6mGr28 and +ΔGr28 larvae (two-tailed, Mann–Whitney U test, ***p<0.001, **p<0.01; ns, not significant).
+Asterisks indicate a significant difference between Gr28+ and ΔGr28 larvae (two-tailed, Mann–Whitney U test, ***p<0.001, **p<0.01; ns, not significant).
 (F, G) Gr28b.c or Gr28b.a transgenes rescue denatonium responses in Gr28b.c-GAL4 neurons of ΔGr28 larvae.
 Expression of Gr28b.c or Gr28b.a is under control of Gr28b.c-GAL4 restores responses to denatonium, but not quinine in TOG GRNs of ΔGr28 larvae.
 Each bar represents the mean ± SEM of Ca2+ imaging with 12–17 larvae.
-The Ca2+ responses of Gr28 mutant larvae expressing UAS-Gr28 transgenes under Gr28b.c-GAL4 driver is compared to Gr28 (black) and +ΔGr28 (white) controls using Kruskal–Wallis test by ranks with Dunn’s multiple comparison tests (p<0.05).
+The Ca2+ responses of Gr28 mutant larvae expressing UAS-Gr28 transgenes under Gr28b.c-GAL4 driver is compared to Gr28+ (black) and ΔGr28 (white) controls using Kruskal–Wallis test by ranks with Dunn’s multiple comparison tests (p<0.05).
 Bars with different letters are significantly different.
 Dashed lines delineate groups for ANOVA.
-Fly genotypes: Gr28 control (black bar): +w control (white bar): 1118; Gr28b.c-GAL4/UAS-GCaMP6m. ΔGr28w rescues (gray bar): 1118; ΔGr28 Gr28b.c-GAL4/ΔGr28 UAS-GCaMP6m.
-Gr28w (indicated Gr28 genes)/+.
-Concentration of ligands was 100 mM for sugars, 50 mM for caffeine, and 5 mM for denatonium, quinine, and lobeline.1118; ΔGr28 Gr28b.c-GAL4/ΔGr28 UAS-GCaMP6m; UAS-Gr28Figure 5—source data 1.2+ imaging experiments with Gr28b.c GRNs in the TOG.(D) Ca2+ responses of Gr28b.c GRNs in the TOG to bitter compounds and sugars.(E) Ca2+ responses of Gr28 mutant larvae to bitter compounds.
-(F, G) Ca2+ responses of Gr28 mutant larvae to denatonium (F) or quinine (G) expressing single Gr28 genes in Gr28b.c GRNs.
+Fly genotypes: Gr28+ control (black bar): w1118; Gr28b.c-GAL4/UAS-GCaMP6m. ΔGr28 control (white bar): w1118; ΔGr28 Gr28b.c-GAL4/ΔGr28 UAS-GCaMP6m.
+Gr28 rescues (gray bar): w1118; ΔGr28 Gr28b.c-GAL4/ΔGr28 UAS-GCaMP6m; UAS-Gr28 (indicated Gr28 genes)/+.
+Concentration of ligands was 100 mM for sugars, 50 mM for caffeine, and 5 mM for denatonium, quinine, and lobeline.

 ## Discussion